MerlinTheProgramist/Terminal-Sorting-Visualizer/README.md

 ## Test your favorite Sorting Algorithms!
 Create new python script inside `/Algorimhms` folder.
-Name your main function `sort`, the visualizer will call that.
+Name your main function `def sort()`, the visualizer will call that.
 Every step of your algorithm must yeald with the current state of the array to visualize it in the terminal.

 ## [optional] `--help`